All Episodes

 That needs to be investigated.

-All of it, what did the FBI do know?
+What did the FBI know?

 These are all questions that need to be answered, I think.

-But you know, one thing that's unique about the United States that we haven't seen in societies really up until the 19th, 20th century, is that there weren't these secret police intelligence communities.
+But, you know, one thing that's unique about the United States that we haven't seen in societies really up until the 19th, 20th century is that there weren't these secret police intelligence communities.

 And they don't have to tell politicians anything unless they have need to know, right?

-And so it seems to me like we like I don't want to use the term deep state just because of its connotations, but it seems to me that we have major elements of our government and our military operating with sort of no oversight.
+And so it seems to me like we like, I don't want to use the term deep state just because of its connotations, but it seems to me that we have major elements of our government and our military operating with sort of no oversight.

 I agree with you, Chase.

-And I generally had a voting record where I was very weary about uh giving further control and power to our intelligence agencies.
+And I generally had a voting record where I was very weary about giving further control and power to our intelligence agencies.

 But again, and so there's some truth in what you say, but this is why Trump is so bad.